jorisvink/sanctum/README.md

 A sanctum instance is responsible for sending its **RX** key to the other side.
-It does this by periodically generating a new key uniformly at random and encrypting it with a secret derived from the underlying shared secret between both parties.
+It does this by periodically generating a new key uniformly at random and encrypting it with a key derived from the underlying shared secret between both parties.

 See docs/crypto.md for details on the session key and shared secrets.